WHAT CAN HAPPEN IF I OVERLOOK MY VARICOSE VEINS AND SYMPTOMS OF CHRONIC VENOUS INSUFFICIENCY (CVI)?

-Support stockings or compression stockings are a temporary measure that will not fix a chronic, physical problem like the minimally invasive technologies and treatments will.
+Support stockings or compression stockings are a temporary measure that help with symptoms, but will not fix a chronic, physical problem like the minimally invasive technologies and treatments will.
 Compression stockings are not a definitive treatment.

 The veins that we treat are already diseased and are not functioning properly (or pumping blood).
 Therefore, your body has already created new, healthy veins to take over and do the work for the failed ones.
-Removing the varicosities actually improves your circulation by forcing the pooled blood out of the failed vein and into surrounding, healthy veins.
+Removing the varicosities actually improves your circulation by redirecting blood out of diseased veins and into surrounding, healthy veins.

-Over time varicose veins always enlarge and become more symptomatic, forcing many people to alter their daily activities to try to decrease the pain.
-In severe cases, varicose veins can cause skin damage, ulcerations and blood clots.
+Over time varicose veins will enlarge and become more symptomatic, forcing many people to alter their daily activities to try to decrease the pain.
+In severe cases, varicose veins and venous insufficiency can cause skin damage, ulcerations and blood clots.
 These complications can be prevented by treating the varicose veins early.

 A venous skin ulcer is caused by a reflux disorder called stasis.
 Early signs that a venous stasis ulcer may develop include a darkening of the skin in the area of the ankle.
 Gradually, the skin may become leathery or waxy in appearance.
 Without treatment of the venous disease, the skin may break down and bleeding may occur.